A Consulting Botanist’s Toolbox

 Widener Center at the Morris Arboretum of the University of Pennsylvania

-This workshop will instruct participants in the skills needed to correctly conduct plant surveys, document findings for the Pennsylvania Natural Heritage Program (PNHP), prepare reports to submit to the Department of Conservation and Natural Resources (DCNR) and prepare museum quality plant voucher specimens.
-The day will include a mix of classroom instruction, discussion and hands-on activities including a tour of the Morris Arboretum Herbarium.
-Instructors are DCNR botanist Kelly Sitch, PNHP Director Greg Podniesinski, and Chair of Botany, UP Morris Arboretum Tim Block.
+This workshop instructed participants in the skills needed to correctly conduct plant surveys, document findings for the Pennsylvania Natural Heritage Program (PNHP), prepare reports to submit to the Department of Conservation and Natural Resources (DCNR) and prepare museum quality plant voucher specimens.
+The day included a mix of classroom instruction, discussion and hands-on activities including a tour of the Morris Arboretum Herbarium.
+Instructors were DCNR botanist Kelly Sitch, PNHP Director Greg Podniesinski, and Chair of Botany, UP Morris Arboretum Tim Block.
 Bios of instructors and panelists John Kunsman and Lisa Smith are listed below.

-The workshop will be held in the upper gallery of the Widener Center at the Morris Arboretum of the University of Pennsylvania.
+The workshop was held in the upper gallery of the Widener Center at the Morris Arboretum of the University of Pennsylvania.
 The Morris Arboretum is in the Chestnut Hill section of Philadelphia.
 Directions to the Arboretum are available at http://www.business-services.upenn.edu/arboretum/visit_directions.shtml.